 - 1. It is important that your stomach be empty at the time of the examination.
 Do not eat or drink anything for eight hours before the test.
 You may, however, take your usual medications and small sips of water when you wake up in the morning. - 2.
-Do not chew gum or hard candy within 3 hours of the test.
+Do not chew gum or hard candy.